izreit/kisspa/doc/en/api/create-context.md

 # createContext\<T>()

-Define a context with an initial value and a provider component.
+Define a context with an initial value.

 ## Syntax